FINTLabs/www-fintlabs/provider/core2/registrer-a-core-2-adapter/index.md

-# Regisstrer et adapter for core 2
+# Registrer et adapter for core 2